 Shotcut

-Shotcut is a fantastic open-source video editor.
-It doesn't require a high-end graphics card to function.
-While the interface might feel a little "old school" compared to CapCut, it is packed with professional features like audio mixing, keyframing, and hundreds of filters.
-It is completely free with zero ads or watermarks.
+Shotcut is a robust open-source video editor that doesn't strictly require a dedicated graphics card to function.
+While the interface might feel traditional, it is packed with professional features like audio mixing, keyframing, and hundreds of filters.
+It is completely free and community-driven.

 4